derbalkon/B360M-CoffeeLake-Hackintosh/README.md

 - `SSDT-AWAC`: Re-enable the old RTC clock that is compatible with macOS.
 - `SSDT-EC-USBX`: Fix desktop EC and USB port quick charge for iDevices.
 - `SSDT-PLUG`: Allow the kernel's XCPM (XNU's CPU Power Management) to manage our CPU's power management.
+Auto detect.
 - `SSDT-PMCR`: Fix NVRAM support for 300 series motherboard.
-- *`SSDT-SBUS-MCHC`: Not needed.
+- `* SSDT-SBUS-MCHC`: Not necessary.
 Fix AppleSMBus support.
-- *`SSDT-MEM2-DMAC`: Not needed.
+- `* SSDT-MEM2-DMAC`: Not necessary.
 Just to fill out missing part.

 ### Drivers

 - `OpenRuntime.efi`: Work with `Booter` quirks in config.plist.
 - `HfsPlus.efi`: Support HFS+ File System which is used by Recovery and Time Machine.
 - `OpenCanopy.efi`: Bring GUI for OpenCore.
-- *`ExFatDxe.efi`: Not needed.
+- `* ExFatDxe.efi`: Not necessary.
 I put it here because of the exFAT formatted HDD that I have.

 ### Kexts